bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Failure of materials/1 Brittle vs ductile failure/cleavage (crytal).md

 Tends to create a more 3D surface for fractures.

 ### Transgranular cleavage
 If the crack propagates through crystal grains then we call it transgranular cleavage.
+This occurs along [[cleavage planes]] within the crystal grain where

 ![[Pasted image 20211125115630.png]]